zhongmove/NL4ST/README.md

 ## Datasets are available in the Datastes folder
 ## Usage
 ### Visit the online website
-1. Integrate INLAST as an algebra into SECONDO database.
+1. Integrate NL4ST as an algebra into SECONDO database.
 (SECONDO: https://secondo-database.github.io/)
-2. Online website is availabe at https://inlast.cpolar.top/nl2secondo/
+2. Online website is availabe at https://NL4ST.cpolar.top/nl2secondo/
-### Deploy INLAST locally
+### Deploy NL4ST locally
 1. Train the model to identify the type of NLQ.
   `python LSTM/train.py`

-2. Put the obtained models and related information in the directory INLAST/save_models.
+2. Put the obtained models and related information in the directory NL4ST/save_models.

-3. Integrate INLAST as an algebra into SECONDO database.
+3. Integrate NL4ST as an algebra into SECONDO database.
 (SECONDO: https://secondo-database.github.io/)

-4. Import the INLAST.war in Eclipse.
+4. Import the NL4ST.war in Eclipse.

-5. Publish the INLAST project to the tomcat server.
+5. Publish the NL4ST project to the tomcat server.

 6. Run the server.